ShayneJaya/FAMILY_TREE/data/README.md

 - Ensure every people[] reference in photos.json exists in people.json
 - Verify each photo src path points to an existing file under assets/img (correct capitalization matters on some hosts)
 - Keep IDs consistent (case‑sensitive)
-- Test locally with Live Server: open index.html and watch the console for any fetch/parse errors